 Still, there are a few legitimate reasons to wait.
 Many women aren’t comfortable weighing all the options while they’re struggling to cope with a diagnosis of cancer.
 Others simply don’t want to have any more surgery than is absolutely necessary.
 Some patients may be advised by their surgeons to wait, particularly if the breast is being rebuilt in a more complicated procedure using flaps of skin and underlying tissue.
 Women with other health conditions, such as obesity, high blood pressure, or smoking, may also be advised to wait.

 In any case, being informed of your reconstruction options before surgery can help you prepare for a mastectomy with a more positive outlook for the future.

 All Surgery Carries Some Uncertainty & Risk

 Virtually any woman who must lose her breast to cancer can have it rebuilt through reconstructive surgery.
 But there are risks associated with any surgery and specific complications associated with this procedure.

-In general, the usual problems of surgery, such as bleeding, fluid collection, excessive scar tissue, or difficulties with anesthesia, can occur although they’re relatively uncommon.
+In general, the usual problems of surgery, such as bleeding, infection fluid collection, excessive scar tissue, or difficulties with anesthesia, can occur although they’re relatively uncommon.
 And, as with any surgery, smokers should be advised that nicotine can delay healing, resulting in conspicuous scars and prolonged recovery.
 Occasionally, these complications are severe enough to require a second operation.

 The most common problem, capsular contracture, occurs if the scar or capsule around the implant begins to tighten.
 This squeezing of the soft implant can cause the breast to feel hard.
 Capsular contracture can be treated in several ways, and sometimes requires either removal or “scoring” of the scar tissue, or perhaps removal or replacement of the implant.